grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Bastian eased back the dive plane wheel while Gregory slid the throttle back to the zero mark.
 The electric hum died away as the deck of the boat came up under their feet to something like level ground.
 Bastian opened the valves controlling airflow to the ballast tanks, and a soft hissing whispered through the boat.
 The ballast tank gauge needles worked their way slowly back toward the middle marks on their dials.
 The depth gauge slowed and slowed, and then finally held level at 232 meters.

 The anxiety Captain Percy was feeling changed in character.
-A few moments before her mind was working quickly in the desperate survival mode of flight.
+A few moments before, her mind had been working quickly in the desperate survival mode of flight.
 Now that immediate pressure was off, replaced by an almost overwhelming cloud of slow and helpless dread as they switched to a mode of silent hiding where no further action could be taken.

 She looked around in the crimson gloom.
 With the motors shut down her boat was completely silent.
 Their breathing loaded the air with dampness that condensed on the metal fixtures and gathered until it released with soft drips.
 The randomness of the dripping in the control room was maddening --- like works that irregularly marked time towards absolutely nothing.

-Bastian knew better than to ask, but Gregory did not, "what's our plan Captain?"
+Bastian knew better than to ask, but Gregory did not.
+"What's our plan, Captain?"

-"Fuck Gregory!
+"Fuck, Gregory!
 Let me think."
 She stared at the depth gauge, unblinking.

 Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
 Percy noticed his hand shaking as he reached out toward the palm-sized control wheel.

 Percy placed a cheroot between her lips and lit it.
 "Do not make any moves." she said to Gregory and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
-Half way down another ping from the _Grackle_ bounced off the _Prospect_'s hull and rang in the crew's ears.
+Halfway down, another ping from the _Grackle_ bounced off the _Prospect_'s hull and rang in the crew's ears.

 "They are 734 meters behind us, rear port quarter; 150 meters deep," Hemi told Percy, reading off the ranging equipment.
 "Do you think they will fire another torpedo?"

 Percy stepped over to the sonar console.
-"I think if they had a torpedo that could swim this deep they would have fired it already.
+"I think if they had a torpedo that could swim this deep, they would have fired it already.
 No, I think they just want to be fucking sure we have not gone anywhere."

-"They likely learned we are an unarmed boat at the depot as well," said Hemi, "they no longer have any fear of pinging us."
+"They likely learned we are an unarmed boat at the depot as well," said Hemi.
+"They no longer have any fear of pinging us."

 Percy nodded and thought.
-"Yes... but I wonder if they would be so quick to ping without a storm overhead.
-Right now they can reasonably assume there's no other Authority's craft around to hear them.
+"Yes...but I wonder if they would be so quick to ping without a storm overhead.
+Right now, they can reasonably assume there's no other Authority's craft around to hear them.
 If we can make our way out from under this storm, and into busier shipping channels, they might need to hide nearly as much as we do --- and lay off the fucking pings."

 Cassandra took a rag hanging from a hook and wiped condensation off the sonar gauges.